128 W. Main Street,

 No one has favorited this theater yet

 The Royal Theater had no less than four managers during its short existence.
-In September 1922, in an item on the front page of the local paper otherwise given over to the grand opening of the larger and more modern Elvin Theatre just a few blocks away, the Royal Theater announced it would hereby be reducing its admission to a nickel (it had previously been a dime), in a call back to the “old days” of nickelodeons.
-It was a brave effort, but with the new competition just down the street the writing was on the wall, and in April 1923 it was announced the theater would be taken over for use as a City Mission for the Union district.
+In September 1922, in an item on the front page of the local paper otherwise given over to the grand opening of the larger and more modern Elvin Theatre just across W. Main Street, the Royal Theater announced it would hereby be reducing its admission to a nickel (it had previously been a dime), in a call back to the “old days” of nickelodeons.
+It was a brave effort, but with the new competition just across the street the writing was on the wall, and in April 1923 it was announced the theater would be taken over for use as a City Mission for the Union district.

 Fascinatingly, unlike the Elvin Theater, this building still stands.
 When I first tracked it down in the 1980’s, it was in use as a second-hand clothing store.
 On stepping in the building I was amazed to find that much of the strucutral earmarks of the early theater remained intact.
 The projection booth still existed as a loft area, and the auditorium portion, while leveled, still retained the high ceilings and ornate ceiling squares typical of the era.